Tarek-Elmenshawy/Distance_Measuring_System/README.md

 # Ultrasonic_Sensor_ATmega16
-System to measure the distance using ultrasonic sensor (HC-SR04)
+System to measure the distance using ultrasonic sensor (HC-SR04) based on Input Capture Unit (ICU)

 ## The project is designed and implemented based on the layered architecture model
 ![image from program](https://github.com/Tarek-Elmenshawy/Ultrasonic_Sensor_ATmega16/blob/main/screenshots/layers.png?raw=true)